A narrative commons for all the ideas, people, technologies, behaviors, and organizations that are working to improve global sustainability.

 Green Gold Corporation 01/02/07

-The Amichoco Foundation and Corporacion Oro Verde developed the Certified Green Gold Program in Choco, Colombia and are expanding it to other regions of the world.
-GGP provides a sustainable development alternative to underprivileged communities by fostering fair trade practices and ten certification criteria as a guarantee of socially and environmentally responsible artisan small-scale mining (ASM).
-Certified gold and platinum are sold to local and international fair trade and green markets, and miners receive a bonus on the market value of gold.
+The Certified Green Gold Program (GGP) provides a sustainable development alternative to underprivileged communities by fostering fair trade practices and ten certification criteria as a guarantee of socially and environmentally responsible artisan small-scale mining (ASM).

 Steve A. Rochlin

 AccountAbility's mission is to advance innovations in accountability in order to promote sustainable development.
-Now in our 11th year, our approach rests on working collaboratively on several levels.
-We strive to build the definitions and requirements for accountability and sustainable development in the 21st century.
+It strives to build the definitions and requirements for accountability and sustainable development in the 21st century.

 Global Goods Partners 12/08/06